-Indexes may also be used for other purposes including, but not limited to, (i) operating as a reference index which the Fund seeks to outperform; and (ii) relative VaR measurement.
-Where an index is used for the purposes of (i) above this will not constitute use of an index within the meaning of Article 3 (1)(7)(e) of the Benchmark Regulation on the basis that the relevant Fund does not track the return of the index and the index does not determine asset allocation of the Fund.
+Indexes may also be used for other purposes including, but not limited to, (i) operating as a reference index which the portfolio of a Fund seeks to outperform; and (ii) relative VaR measurement.
+Where an index is referenced in this Prospectus, its particular use will be clearly disclosed.
+Where an index is used for the purposes of (i) above this will not constitute use of an index within the meaning of Article 3 (1)(7)(e) of the Benchmark Regulation on the basis that the relevant Fund does not track the return of the index and the index does not determine asset allocation of the portfolio of the Fund.
 Shareholders should note that the Company and/or its distributors may from time to time refer to other indices in marketing literature or other communications purely for financial or risk comparison purposes.
-In such cases, it is not an index against which a Fund is managed.
+In such cases, it is not an index against which a Fund is managed in accordance with the Benchmark Regulations.

 Fund performance data will generally be shown in fund documentation against the index of the relevant Fund (where applicable).
 The currency denomination of a Fund's index may differ from its Base Currency.
 In such circumstances, all performance data made available by the Principal Money Manager (or its duly appointed delegate) will be produced using the Fund's index converted into the Base Currency of the Fund.
-Similarly, where a Share Class is denominated in a currency which is different to the Fund's index, all performance data made available by the Principal Money Manager (or its duly appointed delegate) will be produced using the Fund's index converted into the currency of the relevant Share Class.
+Similarly, where a Share Class is denominated in a currency which is different to the Fund's index, all performance data made available by the Principal Money Manager (or its duly appointed delegate) will be produced using the Fund's index converted into the Fund's index, all performance data made available by the Principal Money Manager (or its duly appointed delegate) will be produced using the Fund's index converted into the currency of the relevant Share Class.
 Performance data for hedged Share Classes will generally be shown against a hedged version of the Fund's index unless otherwise stated in the document.